adamkurth/reborn_dev/doc/source/index.rst

 `Dragonfly <https://github.com/duaneloh/Dragonfly/wiki/EMC-implementation>`_,
 `BornAgain <www.rebornproject.org>`_.

 For clarity, reborn is not a "program".
 In order to use it you must write Python code.
-It is also not intended to be a *general* or *complete* tool at this time -- its content is dictated by what is needed for work done in the Kirian Lab.
+It is not by any measure a *general* or *complete* tool at this time; it's content is presently dictated primarily by what is needed for work done by the Kirian group.
 It is nonetheless available for anyone to use under the GNU V3 License.

-The reborn package is under constant development, according to our data analysis needs.
-However, we do try to maintain a suite of tests to make sure that it is reasonably stable.
-The icon below indicates if tests are passing.
-Hopefully it reads "pipeline: passed":
+The reborn package is under constant development.
+However, we do try to maintain useful and up-to-date documentation along with an extensive suite of tests to make sure that it is reasonably stable.
+The icon below indicates if tests are presently passing in the master branch:

 .. image:: https://gitlab.com/kirianlab/reborn/badges/master/pipeline.svg